AlvaroEscalonaB/ss_frontend/README.md

 ## Design, structure decisions and extras

 - The project has a file system that is common in react applications, screens are the components that goes in the router and are feeded by the components in the `components` folder.
-This way every folder performs a particular function in the App trying to make the search of the functions easier (You always can go to the router, see the tree structure and achieve the component you want)
+This way every folder performs a particular function in the App trying to make the search of the functions/components easier (You always can go to the router, see the tree structure and achieve the component you want)
-- As is a typescript project the common interfaces (the intefaces that can be used through all the app) has its own folder, I consider that this is a good practice if the backend has a good documentation and a defined schema for each endpoint.
+- As is a typescript project the common interfaces (the interfaces that can be used through all the app) has its own folder, I consider that this is a good practice if the backend has a good documentation and a defined schema for each endpoint.
-- This page has a minimal SEO, as a SPA only can have a single title and description, but is a good practice for the google crawler
+- This page has a minimal SEO, as a SPA only can have a single title and description, but is a good practice for the google crawler that index the pages.

 ## Improvements for future versions